toshivc/O_C-Phazerville/README.md

 ## An active fork expanding upon Hemisphere Suite.

-Using [Benisphere](https://github.com/benirose/O_C-BenisphereSuite) as a starting point, this "phazerville" branch takes the Hemisphere Suite in new directions, with many new applets and enhancements to existing ones, while also removing most full-width apps and MIDI-related stuff, abandoning the original minimalist approach, with the goal of cramming as much functionality and flexibility into the nifty dual-applet design as possible.
+Using [Benisphere](https://github.com/benirose/O_C-BenisphereSuite) as a starting point, this "phazerville" branch takes the Hemisphere Suite in new directions, with many new applets and enhancements to existing ones, while also removing some full-width apps, abandoning the original minimalist approach, with the goal of cramming as much functionality and flexibility into the nifty dual-applet design as possible.

 I've merged bleeding-edge features from various other branches, and confirmed that it compiles and runs on my uO_C.